 - Processing arrays more efficiently because array name itself is a pointer.

 Pointers are more efficient in handling the data array.
 They are used to manipulate arrays more easily by moving pointers them instead of moving the arrays themselves.

-Pointers reduced the length and complexity of a program.
-Pointers are used to return more than one values from a function.
-Pointers are used to create complex data structures such as linked lists trees etc. Pointer increases the execution speed.
+Pointers reduce the length and complexity of a program.
+Pointers are used to return more than one value from a function.
+Pointers are used to create complex data structures such as linked lists trees etc. The pointer increases execution speed.

 The pointer is used to communicate information about memory which returns the location of free memory.

 Declaration of pointer variables.
 A pointer should be declared before its use as any other variable.
 The data type of the pointer is the data type of the variable to which it is pointing.

 A pointer variable is defined by using an indirection symbol “*” using this operator, it becomes possible to point to the address of another variable.
 A pointer variable is declared as follows.

 Here int indicates that the pointer will point to the variable of integer type ‘*’ indicates the pointer variable and ptr is the name of the pointer variable that points to the integer variable.
 When pointer is declared, it doesn’t points to anywhere.